 Spend a day strolling through the beautiful Botanical Garden in Frankfurt and enjoy the journey through its different sections of flora and fauna.
 This is a great spot to enjoy a picnic while relaxing in the sun during the summer.
 A perfect outing for the whole family.

 One for the film buffs, this museum is constantly screening old films from its collection, and expats who are eager to learn about the country’s movie history should head to the Deutsches Filmmuseum to look at the exhibits, models and images.

 Built in 1896 for Czech Baron Heinrich Liebieg, Liebieghaus hosts Frankfurt's sculpture museum and is a definite must for culture lovers.
 It boasts a variety of sculptures from ancient Sumeria, Egypt, Greece and Rome.

 This is Frankfurt’s most important gallery and contains some exquisite European works of art.
 The institution features everything from 19th and 20th-century German painters, to French impressionists such as Renoir and Monet.
 The most impressive piece in the museum is Jan van Eyck's Madonna (1433).

 Nearly destroyed in World War II, with only 20 animals surviving, the zoo has added over 3,200 furry and feathered friends.
-Today the zoo features the popular Big Cat Jungle and the Exotarium, a collection of exotic and aquatic animals, as well as some very realistic replicas of many of the creatures' natural habitats.
+Today the zoo features the popular Big Cat Jungle and the Exotarium, a collection of exotic and aquatic animals, as well as some uber realistic replicas of many of the creatures' natural habitats.

 Historical Museum (Historisches Museum)

-With changing exhibitions, the Historical Museum features objects and artefacts that date back as far as the Middle Ages – a great way for non-European visitors to catch a glimpse into the very distant past of Frankfurt and Europe.
+With constantly changing exhibitions, the Historical Museum features objects and artefacts that date back as far as the Middle Ages – a great way for non-European visitors to catch a glimpse into the very distant past of Frankfurt and Europe.